Banana Island Ghost

 Banana Island Ghost (B.I.G) is a 2017 Nigerian fantasy action comedy film.
 The film was written and directed by BB Sasore and executively produced by Derin Adeyokunnu and Biola Alabi.
 It stars Chigul, Patrick Diabuah, Ali Nuhu, Saheed Balogun, Tina Mba and Bimbo Manuel.

 Plot

-A man who dies from an accident is scared to go to heaven because he does not have a soul mate.
-He negotiates with God who gives him three days to go back to earth and find one.
+A man who dies from an accident is scared to go to heaven because he does not have a soulmate.
+He negotiates with God, who gives him three days to go back to earth and find one.
 He is paired with Ijeoma, who has three days to keep her father's house on Banana Island from being reclaimed by the bank.